RainiBenaiah/Sentiment-Analysis-Group_10/README.md

 Split text into tokens using NLTK or spaCy

 c.
 Stopword Removal
-Remove common stopwords (e.g., “the”, “and”) using NLTK
+Remove common stopwords (e.g., “the”, “and”, "is") using NLTK

 ## Local Development Setup.